tytydraco/yessleep/out/The_Idiot_Mile.md

 Something that had been waiting for me my whole life.

 I don’t remember anything past that point, only that I didn’t get back to the village.
 Someone out for a drive found me days later, wandering in circles, muttering to myself, my eyes wide and unseeing.
 I was taken to the police, then after that a foster home.
 Of course no one believed me.
-What good could the have really done for me?
+What good could they have really done for me?
 I couldn’t produce a name for my village, or for my parents, or practically anything about the place.
 I’d somehow forgotten it all.
 And I knew there was no point even trying to explain the walk to them, so I just kept it to myself.

 Many times, I’ve reflected on the words said to me before we embarked on our journey that day.